luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 image: "img/gX_template/project_cover.png"
 date: 27/02/2026
 summary: |-
-  This project is about comparing the energy usage of Microsoft Teams and Zoom.
+  This project concerns comparing the energy usage of Microsoft Teams and Zoom.
 We compare the energy impact of enabling different variations of video-call features on both applications: camera on/off, blur on/off, and screen-share on/off.
 We run 30 iterations per feature pair, per application, and measure the energy costs over time.
 We use Energibridge for measuring the data, and develop automated scripts to run the experiments reproducibly.

 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this